-Coronavirus: Why Italy couldn't flatten the curve of the outbreak
+Coronavirus: Why Italy couldn't 'flatten the curve' of the outbreak

 "The difference between 1000 and 16,000 is only potentially two weeks."

-Australia can learn from how other countries have been impacted by the coronavirus, with Professor Booy saying the focus needs to be on flattening the curve of the outbreak.
+Australia could learn from how other countries had been affected by the coronavirus, Professor Booy said, saying the focus needed to be on flattening the curve of the outbreak.

 "Flattening the curve is really important.
 It's going to be how we will be able to cope with this pandemic," he said.